MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/how-to/how-to-eventgrid.md

 The business scenario involves sending an email message whenever a free text invoice is posted for the USMF company.
 The message must contain details such as the customer account number, the customer name, and the total amount of the invoice.

-1. In F&O select the business event catalog and look for **free text invoice posted** business event
+1. In Finance and Operations select the business event catalog and look for **free text invoice posted** business event.
 2. Then activate the business event for USMF company.
 Once activated, Finance and Operations sends a test message to validate the configuration and cache the connection.
 3. To verify that the test message has been received, in the Azure portal, select your event grid topic, and then select **Metrics**.
 Verify that both the **Published Events** metric and the **Unmatched Events** metric show a value of at least **1**.
 If they don't, wait for the batch job to pick up your message.